JOThurgood/SimpleCFD/README.md

 # SimpleCFD

-Simple CFD solvers written in Fortran (linear advection, burgers, compressible Euler equations, incompressible projection methods ...)  with python plotting routines.
+Simple (and not-so-simple) CFD solvers written in Fortran with Python plotting routines.

 There is, in particular, a lot of code relating to Low Mach and sound-proof models, due to the relationship to my current employment.